WAT SRI SANPHET

 Wat Maha That and some at

 the Phra Sri Sanphet Monastery.
-[1] This indicates that at the fall of Angkor, Wat Phra
+[2] This would indicate that at the fall of Angkor, Wat

 King Ramathibodi II’s first act after his throne ascendance in 1491 was to cremate the